NTS Accreditation Status Information

 Students may now take courses in a distance education format, as available, from any of these SARA-participating states.
 Distance education students who wish to file a complaint may do so using the Missouri SARA complaint procedure.

 Nazarene Theological Seminary is also allowed to offer its degree programs via distance education by the following non-SARA state agencies:

-- CALIFORNIA: NTS is authorized by the California Bureau for Postsecondary Education to offer the Master of Divinity.
+- CALIFORNIA: NTS is authorized by the California Bureau for Postsecondary Education to offer its degree programs.

 Other Affiliations and Memberships